goss-org/goss/extras/dcgoss/README.md

 # dcgoss

 dcgoss is a convenience wrapper around goss that aims to bring the simplicity of goss to docker-compose managed containers.
-It is based on `dcgoss`.
+It is based on `dgoss`.

 ## Usage